Forum

 For customizing colors of Hapax RGB leds.
 This parameter allows you to scroll among all assignables palettes with encoder ①, and then scroll between the type of color you want to edit with encoder ⑤ :

-NOTE Each of the 12 notes, from C to B
+NOTES Each of the 12 notes, from C to B.

 MISC Miscellaneous colors: